 You can select the Basic package, this perfectly fine for a WordPress blog.
 Feel free to upgrade to the other packages, but the Basic is really all you need.
 After you click the green Select button you will be directed to this page:

 If you already have a domain, you can enter it here.
 One big positive to Bluehost is that it does include a free domain with your hosting plan, so if you need a new domain, enter it in the New Domain box.
 Alternately if you already have a domain registered, you can get another free domain (eg. www.littlebluedeerdesign.net) which can then be pointed to your primary domain as well.
 Just keep in mind that you will be charged for this new domain registration at the end of your free year so I do not recommend adding an extra domain, there’s no need.
+You do NOT need to actually transfer your domain to Bluehost if it is registered elsewhere, if Little Blue Deer is your blog or site designer, we will point your domain to Bluehost for you.

 Just fill out the account information and your credit card information.
 We do highly recommend adding Sitelock and Site Backup as well as Domain Privacy to your account.
 Keep in mind the credit card will be charged if you choose autorenew (recommended).
 Bluehost will send you a confirmation email with your login information and other basic information, keep this email for your records (Little Blue Deer is not responsible for hosting or domain updates or renewals, each client will have their own hosting and domain registration).